transpect/unwrap-mml/README.md

 necessarily need to be presented as MathML.
-In certain scenarios, it's more convenient to render the equations as plain text, for example to accelerate the rendering of the document, to decrease file size or to bypass lacking MathML support in some reading systems.
+In certain scenarios, it's more convenient to render the equations as plain text, for example to accelerate the rendering of the document, to decrease file size or to bypass lacking MathML support in some reading systems (poor you!).

 ## How it works